The differences between AI, machine learning, programmatic buying and deep learning

 Programmatic ad buying is the process of using software to buy digital ads.
 Instead of going through human negotiations and manually inserting orders for ads on digital platforms like Google and Facebook, media buyers use software to go through an auction-based process to have their ads served in a network of their choice.

 Buyers use big data to target their most valuable customers by segmenting their audience through characteristics like age, gender, region, among others.
-They go, then, through an auction process and choose if they will pay the price an ad is worth at the moment to have their ad seen by this specific audience.
+They then go through an auction process and choose if they will pay the price an ad is worth at that moment to have their ad seen by this specific audience.

 Programmatic ad buying reduces costs and improves brand performance in the ad industry.
 This technology is now getting an upgrade and advertising software is becoming smarter due to artificial intelligence.